 Sometimes small gestures touch you, and the only thing you can do is cry.

+One of the pleasures of running in organised races is the people that one gets to meet.
+I once competed in a half-marathon in the morning and went to the opening of an art exhibition in the afternoon.
+The difference between the people I met at the two events could not have been greater.
+There is something about runners - they are genuine, straight-up-and-down, decent people, relaxed, pleasant, people who offer support and encouragement to each other with just a little light-hearted teasing and banter.
+All round just plain old nice people.
+In the interests of maintaining a positive tone, let us refrain from characterising the people who go to art exhibitions.
+After a few years of running one gets to recognise people who are competing in the races one goes to - ‘ah, there’s Tui, the old blind runner; and there’s Mad Mike who has run more marathons than seems possible; and can I stay ahead of Garth Barfoot this year,’ and so on.
+Some of the nicest people I have met at races are two Maori women who compete every year in the Te Houtaewa Challenge.
 The race is 63 kilometres - which, in anyone’s book, is a long way.
 The race starts early in the morning, often before the sun has risen, but each year these two women begin long before the official start.
 They walk.
 They walk together companionably the 63km length of the beach that the race covers.
 They laugh together.
 They always have encouraging and supportive words for the runners who pass them.
 They are cheerful and determined the whole way, and are full of joy when they finish.
 They are obviously not finely tuned and skilled athletes, but for that they are more inspiring than the guy who comes in first -

 The Te Houtaewa Challenge is founded upon a mythological event in the history of the peoples of the Far North.